Mr-Z-2697/makeheic.py/README_eng.md

 1. Python 3.9+
 2. FFmpeg & FFprobe with libx265 biult-in.
 3. Mp4box(GPAC) 2.0+
-4. ImageMagick (only need for icc and animated webp workaround)
+4. ImageMagick (only need for icc)
 5. Exiftool if you need to copy exif
-6. webpmux (only need for animated webp workaround)
+6. webpmux, anim_dump (only need for animated webp workaround)

 ## Usage:
 1. Drag and drop (will use default settings).